byu-cpe/ecen320/_labs/lab_05.md

 * Learn how to use SystemVerilog dataflow operators.
 * Learn how to validate your circuit with a testbench.

-# Vivado Issues - There is Help Available
-At this point in the semester, you are getting familiar with Vivado.
-If you are one of the unlucky ones you may have had Vivado hang when you try to simulate or synthesize.
-You need to learn about how to debug and fix it when that happens.

-The page [Taming Vivado]({% link resources/tool_resources/taming_vivado.md %}) gives detailed instructions on what to do in these cases.

-Go read it now.
-Then, read it again.
-Then, if you don't understand some of the things it recommends, visit with a TA before you proceed.
-This is IMPORTANT!

 # Preliminary
 The Basys 3 board contains a 4-digit, seven-segment display as shown below.
 This display can be used to display any information you desire, such as a counter value, register values, a timer, etc. In this week's lab you will create a circuit to drive one digit of this display.
 Later in the semester, we will provide you with a module to drive all of the four digits at once.
 It will use the display module created in this lab.
 You will then use that full display in a number of labs as a way to display numerical information.

 <img src="{% link media/lab_01/00_four_digit_display.jpg %}" width="250">

 Before designing a seven-segment controller circuit, it is necessary to understand how the seven-segment display operates.
 As the name implies, a seven-segment display has seven discrete _segments_ that can each be individually turned on to make a variety of different characters.
 Each of the seven segments are labeled with a letter as shown in the image below:

 <img src="{% link media/lab_05/01_seven-segments.png %}" width="100">